Donkeys are intelligent, curious animals. In the wild, they spend most of their time exploring their environment in search of food and companionship.

 #1 Encourage Movement

-Change the layout of your donkey’s enclosure on a daily or weekly basis.
+Change the layout of your donkey’s enclosure daily or weekly.
 Put his food in different places or give him access to alternative water sources.
 Move him to a different location for grooming and training sessions.
 Shift the order of his toys around, or even hide them in a pile of straw.

 #2 Renew Entertainment